-Holding companies are normally used to ‘hold’ any important assets owned by the overall group of companies, such as intellectual property, real estate and shares in the subsidiaries.
+They are normally used to ‘hold’ any important assets owned by the overall group of companies, such as intellectual property, real estate and shares in the subsidiaries.
 This can reduce the risk of losing key assets if one of the subsidiary companies falls into financial difficulty, by ring-fencing them.
 Other benefits include:

-- Tax – dividends are generally not taxed on ‘small companies’ if they pass between the subsidiary companies and the holding company (known as the dividend exemption).
-Furthermore, if the holding company has owned at least 10% of the shares in a subsidiary for a period of 12 consecutive months, it can then dispose of these shares without generally being liable for capital gains tax (known as the substantial shareholding exemption)*.
+- Tax – dividends are generally not taxed on ‘small companies’ if they pass between the subsidiary companies and the parent company (known as the dividend exemption).
+Furthermore, if the parent company has owned at least 10% of the shares in a subsidiary for a period of 12 consecutive months, it can then dispose of these shares without generally being liable for capital gains tax (known as the substantial shareholding exemption)*.

 - Business sale – some companies may want to sell off a certain part of their business, in which case it is possible to create several subsidiaries along with a holding company, and to sell one of the subsidiaries.

-- Shared functions and control – it is sometimes helpful for a holding company to orchestrate certain tasks, such as collecting sales and accounting data from the subsidiaries, managing the tax affairs of the group of companies, or to handle shared assets.
+- Shared functions and control – it is sometimes helpful for a parent company to orchestrate certain tasks, such as collecting sales and accounting data from the subsidiaries, managing the tax affairs of the group of companies, or to handle shared assets.

 * There are various rules and exceptions to these tax exemptions and professional advice should always be sought.